ekohilas/refactoring-for-fun-and-profit/README.md

 # Refactoring for Fun and Profit

+A repo for resources of the talk.

+Resources on the project refactored can be found [here](https://github.com/ekohilas/train-conductor-world-tools)

 ## Evan Kohilas